AfolabiAkandeAkor/CDV01_Career_Goals_Reflection_AFOAKA25509_Pto2505_GroupA_Afolabi-Akande_CDV01/README.md

     - Outline your long-term career aspirations.

-**Goal 1: Lead a Development Team**

     • Specific: Secure a role as a as team lead or engineering manager.

      • Measurable: Successfully lead 5 projects or more, complete strutured leadership training or a management course